 Bitcoin is considered lost when it can no longer be spent by anyone.
 Bitcoin is controlled by private keys, much like physical keys control money in a safe or vault.
 Private keys create signatures, which are required to spend bitcoin.
 Without the private key, no signature can be created, and all funds linked to that key are unusable.
 The simplest way to avoid losing bitcoin is to safeguard private keys.

 There is no way to know exactly how many bitcoin are lost forever.
 In Bitcoin’s early days, people did not realize its future value, resulting in many unfortunate losses, thefts, and mistaken transactions.
-Reports claim that anywhere between 3-4 million bitcoin will never be recovered, lowering the hard cap from 21 million to 17-18 million.
+Reports claim that anywhere between 3-4 million bitcoin are lost, lowering the hard cap from 21 million to 17-18 million.
 If you assume that Satoshi’s bitcoin will be forever dormant, then the hard cap drops to about 16 million BTC.

 How Is Bitcoin Lost?